angelalejos/yoyo/README.md

 ### Why not simply use openssl.exe?

-The openssl.exe binary uses [EVP_BytesToKey](https://www.openssl.org/docs/manmaster/man3/EVP_BytesToKey.html)
+openssl.exe uses
+[EVP_BytesToKey](https://www.openssl.org/docs/manmaster/man3/EVP_BytesToKey.html)
-by default, with 1 round of MD5 and a 64 bit salt to derive your key/iv.
+1 round of MD5 and a 64 bit salt to derive your key by default.

 ### What does yoyo use as password-based key derivation function?